 Can a person be appointed to care for his child after his death?

-Verified 11 December 2023 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 11 December 2023 - Directorate for Legal and Administrative Information (Prime Minister)

-Yes, you can nominate a person of your choice (guardian) to care for your minor child after your death.
+Yes, you can designate a person of your choice (guardian) to care for your minor child after your death.

 The guardian will be responsible for your child until he or she reaches the age of majority.